brij-gopal/ML-and-Data-mining/README.md

 # ML-and-Data-mining
-Practice questions on ML algorithms with solutions.
+Excercises on ML algorithms with solutions.